Pierre Angelo: Television

 After being named part of the cast for Chiquilladas, Pierre Angelo became a household name within child stars in the Mexican community.
-With the show being aired on primetime by Televisa and available in countries, such as México, Guatemala, Costa Rica, Chile, Argentina, Venezuela, Colombia, Perú, and USA (Univisión and Galavisión), Angelo formed part of the show for 7 years.
+With the show being aired in primetime by Televisa and available in countries, such as México, Guatemala, Costa Rica, Chile, Argentina, Venezuela, Colombia, Perú, and USA (Univisión and Galavisión), Angelo formed part of the show for 7 years.

 At the age of 12, Angelo became part of another Televisa production with a children cast, which was also aired in multiple countries throughout Latin America, called La Carabina de Ambrosio.
 Upon becoming a young adult, he decided to take a break from television and work in theater.
-It wasn't until 1990, when he returned to TV as the host of the show "Súper Vacaciones"; with 820 aired episodes, the show was finished, and in 1992 Angel vs. Angel came out as the first Sitcom Pierre would be part of.
+It wasn't until 1990, when he returned to TV as the host of the show "Súper Vacaciones,", that the show was finished, with 820 aired episodes, and in 1992, Angel vs. Angel came out as the first Sitcom Pierre would be part of.
 A year after, he was a part of the show "ÁNDALE!", where he was part of the actors selected for various sketches during this daily show.
-From 1994 to 2001, he participated in various TV shows such as La Vida en Risa, La Cuchufleta, Nosotros Somos Así and Al Fin de Semana.
+From 1994 to 2001, he participated in various TV shows such as La Vida en Risa, La Cuchufleta, Nosotros Somos Así, and Al Fin de Semana.

 From 2002 to 2003 and 2006 to 2007, Angelo participated as part of the cast for La familia P. Luche, a show produced by Eugenio Derbez.
 It received two awards (2004 and 2008) as Best Comedy Show.
 Between both seasons of the series, he participated in the live show La parodia, which was transmitted in over 10 countries, and from 2005 to 2006 he was part of the acclaimed show El Privilegio de Mandar.
 Show that was based on a politic satire.
 Both of these shows won awards for Best Comedy Show as well, in 2006 (La Parodia) and 2007 (El Privilegio de Mandar).

 In 2009, he took part in the telenovela Atrévete a soñar for 160 episodes, which was the first telenovela to ever air on Sunday.
-Pierre's talent to impersonate other characters with the help of makeup and FX effects was demonstrated from 2008 to 2010 where he appeared in the morning news Primero Noticias, with Carlos Loret de Mola with his comedy/news section Pierre Notas which on a daily basis increased the ratings of the show.
+Pierre's talent to impersonate other characters with the help of makeup and FX effects was demonstrated from 2008 to 2010, when he appeared in the morning news show Primero Noticias, with Carlos Loret de Mola and his comedy/news section Pierre Notas which on a daily basis increased the ratings of the show.

 In 2011 and 2012, Angelo was a judge in the reality shows Pequeños Gigantes and Parodiando.
-Pequeños Gigantes consisted of a talent competition among children and Parodiando was a contest on parody performances.
+Pequeños Gigantes consisted of a talent competition among children, and Parodiando was a contest on parody performances.

 In 2013, was part of the cast in the telenovela Libre para amarte with main actors Gloria Trevi, Gabriel Soto and Eduardo Santamarina.
 In 2015 and early 2016, he was in the telenovela La vecina with Esmeralda Pimentel, Juan Diego Covarrubias and Natalia Guerrero.

 Currently, Pierre Angelo is part of the cast in the telenovela Enamorándome de Ramón alongside José Ron, Esmeralda Pimentel and Marisol del Olmo, among others.